jetchegaray/autominuto_bumper/README.md

-# Autominuto Frontend - SPA . this is the v1 of the Frontend  of autominuto my own Startup in Nodejs, angularjs and mongodb.
+# Autominuto Frontend - SPA

+### This is the v1 of the Frontend  of autominuto my own Startup in Nodejs, angularjs and mongodb.

 #### This are the steps required to set up your environment